How to Start a Startup that Brings Money

 9. Use strategic and tactical IT consulting

 IT consulting is carried out throughout the startup project, but most of the effort is applied at the PreSeed and Seed stages.
 Using this service allows you to carefully study a startup, get expertise and useful tips in implementing your business model, plan the quality of a project, and ultimately develop a software product that will satisfy your expectations.
-The topic is very broad, read in more detail in the article “How it works: IT Consulting”.
+The topic is very broad, read in more detail in the article “How IT Consulting Can Help Your Tech Startup”.

 10. Create your dream team